-(Set out the decision and recommendation which is to be made as a part of the proposal)
+(Set out the decision and recommendation which is to be made as a part of the proposal.
+Include brief details of what is to happen, when and the resource implications)

-3. Benefits of the proposal
+3. Background to the proposal

-(Specify the benefits of the proposal including financial or operational benefits.
-Highlight whether this proposal is linked to another decision or earlier paper.
-Also specify the consequences of not proceeding)
+(Set out the background, chronological history and relevant contextual information to support the proposal.
+Highlight whether this proposal is linked to another decision or earlier paper.)

-4. Background and proposal
+4. Proposal and associated benefits